 Even though Shakshuka is normally served for breakfast, at home, we serve it any time of the day depending on the occasion.

 Another lovely way to serve this Shakshuka is with Hummus.
 We learned that from Green Kitchen Stories, and it was such a great discovery.
-We have tried many times this combination and is hearty and delicious.
+We have tried this combination many times, and it is hearty and delicious.

-You can add some avocado slices, pickled vegetables, or vegan yogurt on top, to add extra flavor and textures.
+You can add some avocado slices, pickled vegetables, or vegan yogurt on top to add extra flavor and textures.
+Make it fancy for your Easter brunch or Christmas breakfast.

 Shakshuka can be in the same skillet pan and placed on the dining table.
 Each person can serve their own plate and have seconds!
 If you are using a cast-iron pan, the dish will stay warm for longer.